balcode/UserGuide/UserGuide.md

 ### Title of the lesson

 Write the title on the first line of the question document.
-To annotate the tile, follow these steps:
+To annotate the title, follow these steps:
 1. Put a number sign **#** to denote that what follows is the title of the lesson.
 2. Write the title of the lesson using headline capitalization.
 3. Leave the next line blank.